griffithlab/civic-docs/docs/using/organizations.rst

 Joining Organizations
 ---------------------
 Currently, an administrator must assign a user to a organization.
-To request joining a organization, send an email to help@civicdb.org.
+To request joining a organization, please `send an email to the civic-help email list <mailto:help@civicdb.org?subject=CIViC\ Help\ Organization>`_.

 Adding Organizations
 --------------------